dspsir/easy-caffe-win/README.md

 5) Install the CMake, no matter what version.
 I compiled the source with CMake 3.12.4 .
 6) If you want to compile with vs2017， run the ${Source Dir}\caffe-windows\vc2017_py27\compile.bat.
    Or, if you want to compile with vs2015, run the ${Source Dir}\caffe-windows\vc2015_py27\compile.bat.
+7) To the end,
-7) That's all.
-Except for easy to compile on windows10 with vs2015/2017, python2.7 and cuda9.x/10.x, it's the same as the other caffe sources.
+8) That's all.
+Except for easy to compile on windows10 with vs2015/2017 x64, python2.7 and cuda9.x/10.x, it's the same as the other caffe sources.

 This is my first github project.
 Just for trying how to use it.
 Shame on my poor English, HaHaHaHaHa……